stephenredfield/InstructorResources/IssuingGrades.md

 8. On the "Map" step, you have to manually map the "Narrative Grade" column to "Narrative Grade".
 No, I don't know what a Narrative Grade is, either.
 9. (Optional) Cross your fingers and, if the urge takes you, pray this works correctly.
 10. (Optional) Immediately go and manually check everything worked correctly.
 No, I don't trust it yet either.
 11. Repeat from step 2 for every single section, one at a time.
+Yes, it un-sorts the table every time you upload.
+Yes, for all 8-12 of them.
-Yep.
-All 8-12 of them.
-Enjoy this shiny new tool!
+12. Enjoy this shiny new tool!

 ## Check for Missing Grades